-For more details on 17-month OPT STEM extension please click here!
+For more details on 17-month/24-month OPT STEM extension please click here!

 The H-1B status permits temporary employment (up to 6 years) in the U.S. for people who have a minimum of a Bachelor's degree in the same or a related field as the job offered.
 The employer must submit a petition to the U.S. Citizenship and Immigration Service (USCIS) for approval of the H-1B position.
 Regulations prohibit employers from filing H-1B petitions until six months before the date of actual need for the employee.